fkrasnowski/extensions.macro/README.md

 ### Extension name

-It's the name of extension you choose
+It's the name of the extension you choose

 ### Init

-It's the function taking object and returning what should extension return
+It's the function that takes an object and returns what should extension return

 ## Rules